Myriad-Dreamin/gistd/README.typ

 = Loading a document with HTTP protocol

+`@any` infers protocol from the URL, while you could use `@http` to force HTTP protocol.
 For example, to load a document at `http://localhost:11449/main.typ`:

 - https://gistd.myriad-dreamin.com/@http/localhost:11449/main.typ?g-cors=false